t3lurid3/ptp/ptp4u/README.md

 Scalable PTPv2.1 two-step unicast server implementation

 ## Run
-Normally default arguments are good for most of the cases.
+Normally default arguments are good for most use cases.
-However, there is a lot of room for cusomisation:
+However, there is a lot of room for customisation:
 ```
 /usr/local/bin/ptp4u -iface eth1 -workers 100 -minsubinterval 1us -monitoringport 1234
 ```
 This will run ptp4u on eth1 with 100 workers and allowing 1us subscriptions.
-Instance can be monitored on port 1234
+Instance can be monitored on port 1234.

 ## Monitoring
 By default ptp4u runs http server serving json monitoring data.
 Ex: